SunsetStation/SunsetStation/README.md

 ## AWAY MISSIONS

-Oraclestation supports loading away missions however they are disabled by default.
+Sunsetstation supports loading away missions however they are disabled by default.

 Map files for away missions are located in the `_maps/RandomZLevels` directory.
 Each away mission includes it's own code definitions located in `/code/modules/awaymissions/mission_code`.
 These files must be included and compiled with the server beforehand otherwise the server will crash upon trying to load away missions that lack their code.